Lawton Chiles: Chiles v. Cramer

 Cramer said a Republican-majority Senate would lead to the removal of controversial Senator J. William Fulbright of Arkansas, the chairman of the Senate Foreign Relations Committee who had long opposed the Vietnam War.
 Chiles, however, retorted that if Republicans controlled the Senate other southern Democrats would also forfeit committee chairmanships earned through their seniority.

-U.S. Senator
+United States Senator

 Chiles was twice re-elected to the U.S. Senate -- 1976 and 1982, both heavily Democratic years.
 Chiles, never flashy, was considered a moderate lawmaker who rarely made waves.
-He served as the chairman of the Special Committee on Aging of the 96th Congress (1979–81), and in the 100th Congress (1987–89) served as chairman of the influential Senate Budget Committee.
+He served as the chairman of the Special Committee on Aging of the 96th Congress (1979–1981), and in the 100th Congress (1987–1989) served as chairman of the influential Senate Budget Committee.
 While heading the Budget Committee, he played a key role in the 1987 revision of the Gramm-Rudman-Hollings Act.

 In 1985, Chiles underwent quadruple-bypass heart surgery.
 After his recovery, he became increasingly frustrated with the slow pace of work in the Senate, complaining that it was too difficult to get anything done.
 Accordingly, he announced in December 1987 that he would not seek re-election the next year.
 Chiles was succeeded by Republican Connie Mack.